hritik5102/Fundamentals-of-babel/README.md

   return await fetch("https://google.com");
 };
 ```

+### Specify the target browser inside the babel configuration

 You can write your babel config, from which onwards you want to add a support